Mad Thinker: Fictional character biography

-The professional criminal mastermind known as the Mad Thinker made his debut fighting the Fantastic Four.
-He once attempted to take over New York City using the Baxter Building as his base and all organized crime members as his lieutenants.
-The Fantastic Four were lured away from New York just before a meteorite struck the city and briefly knocked out electrical power, including the Baxter Building's defense systems.
-The Mad Thinker took the opportunity to create a robotic servant, the Awesome Android.
-He trapped the Fantastic Four in the lower quarters of the building but was eventually caught after being stopped by an unforeseen factor: the building's mailman, Willie Lumpkin, who on Reed Richards' orders rang a bell at 4 pm, activating a circuit breaker built into all of his devices.
+In his initial appearance, the Mad Thinker attempts to take over New York City using the Baxter Building as his base.
+The Fantastic Four are lured away from New York just before a meteorite hits the city and briefly knocks out electrical power, including the Baxter Building's defense systems.
+The Mad Thinker creates a robotic servant, the Awesome Android, and traps the Fantastic Four in the lower quarters of the building, but is thwarted after Willie Lumpkin activates a circuit breaker.